johanngerberding/carla-agent-imitation-learning/README.md

 * fp16 training
 * multi-gpu support (I have only one, so priority is pretty low)
 * experiments config stuff (YACS)
+* let the model drive in carla
+* evaluation of driving performance??

 * maybe implement the second architecture from picture up top